 Hello crafty friends!

-Today I’m going to show you how to make these fun filigree heart-shaped boxes.
+Today I will show you how to make these fun filigree paper heart-shaped boxes.
 You can fill them with small gifts or loads of candy, perfect for Valentine’s Day!
 There’s nothing better than a box in the shape of a heart to give your gifts with.

 I also have an exploding heart box tutorial that you can find here.
 The exploding box will also allow you to add notes and/or pictures.